 Writing JIT-spray Exploit

 This is not a full guide.
-This is just a small addition to “Writing JIT shellcode for fun and profit” article written by Alexey Sintsov.
-If you want to know how it works it’s better to start with it.
-It has complete description and you can repeat it step by step.
+This is a small addition to “Writing JIT shellcode for fun and profit” article written by Alexey Sintsov.
+If you want to know how it works, it is better to start from there.
+It has complete description and you should be able to follow it step by step.

 - Windows XP SP3 or Windows 7 SP1